florian-h05/openhab-conf/UI/widgets/README.md

 ![Landscape mode](./doc/doorbellPageWidget/dark_landscape.jpeg)
 ![Portrait/mobile mode](./doc/doorbellPageWidget/dark_iphone.jpeg)

-Depending on the screen orientation, the control elements are either displayed in an vertical arrangement on or besides the upper left of the live view, or displayed in a horizonal arrangement at the bottom of the screen.
+Depending on the screen orientation, the control elements are either displayed vertically arranged on or besides the upper left of the live view, or displayed in a horizontal arrangement at the bottom of the screen.

 ### Control Elements